HyungseopLee/Paper_Review/README.md

 # EAI_Paper_Review

-* There is a paper review based on the presentation slides below, and an additional review has also been posted on [my blog](https://velog.io/@hseop/series)(in Korean...).
+* There is a paper review based on the presentation slides below, and an additional review has also been posted on [my blog](https://velog.io/@hseop/series).